 Having travelled to Cairo, Alexandria, Luxor, Aswan, and Dahab, I felt like the clothing differed in each area, and what I wore depended on what I was doing.
-Being with a tour guide at the temples, filled with other tourists, was a bit less stressful than walking around local streets and neighbourhoods.
+Being with a tour guide at the temples or on the Nile River cruise which was filled with other tourists was a bit less stressful than walking around local streets and neighbourhoods.
 I felt more conscious of being covered up during these times and though I didn’t bring any really tight clothing, I chose the loosest of my tops for the times I spent exploring the cities.

 Dahab; a laid-back beach town on the Red Sea, was by far the most liberal when it came to deciding what to wear.
 Since I went for scuba diving, I always had a swimsuit on but I wouldn’t dream about walking around in that alone, and nor did anyone else.
 That being said I, and many others, wore shorts and tank tops over their swimwear while going to the beach, or walking along the main areas.
 While at the beach, bikinis were fine; though I did notice many women throwing a sundress or cover-up on over them once out of the water.
 Perhaps not necessary, but definitely a more comfortable option.
 If you are staying at one of Egypts seaside resorts, it’s more common to just walk around the pool area in your swimwear.

 Finally, I feel like it’s important to note that I did travel with a man.
 I’ve heard mixed reviews on solo female travel in Egypt and while I had an amazing time, I know the fact that I had my brother with me did play a role.
-However, at the end of the day, whether you are travelling alone, with a man, or with other women, the most important thing to remember is to be respectful the local culture and mindful of your own personal comfort level when considering what to wear in Egypt.
+However, at the end of the day, whether you are travelling alone, with a man, or with other women, the most important thing to remember is to be respectful the local culture (it is a conservative country) and mindful of your own personal comfort level when considering what to wear in Egypt.